 Silicone gel is a semisolid (...polymer of silicone chains with crosslinking between the chains).
 Silicone implants vary on how 'semi-solid' they are.
 The amount of firmness varies depending on the length of the chains and the amount of crosslinking.
 This is represented by the cohesiveness of the gel.
 More cohesive implants are commonly described as "gummy bear" implants.
 These implants are more firm and tend to maintain their shape better (that's why the teardrop shaped implants tend to be firm).
 However, the silicone gel filling can be made to feel softer / more compressible / more squishy.
 These softer gel fills tend to balance out the "too firm" feel that many women worry about with breast augmentation.
 Thus silicone gel implants get a reputation for being softer and "more natural" feeling.

 Where the implant is placed has a HUGE impact on ability to feel the implant.
 If you have a lot of tissue covering the implant, then you are less likely to feel the implant.
 You will be feeling your own tissue (glandular vs fatty), which will be the main determinant of firm or squishy.
 If you have very little tissue covering the implant, then the implant filling (saline - firm versus silicone - squishy) will determine the overall feel.
 Additionally, with less tissue hiding the implant, you may start to feel the implant shell itself (folds/ripples).
-Check out my video to learn more about implant pockets here (https://www.alamoplasticsurgery.com/surgical-procedures/breast-augmentation-sa).
+Check out the infographic below or my video to learn more about implant pockets (https://www.alamoplasticsurgery.com/surgical-procedures/breast-augmentation-sa)

 While there are certain factors like implant type and implant pocket that can affect implant feel, it is also important to consider the surgeon that will be conducting the operation.
 You want a surgeon that can produce the breast shape/look/feel that you are wanting to achieve.